 Stanley, who was 79 years old, had been diagnosed with Parkinson’s Disease.
 He had been cared for at home by his wife for several years before she became terminally ill and could no longer care for him.
 Stanley had made Lasting Powers of Attorney appointing Ella as his Attorney for his Finances and for his Health and Welfare.
-Ella carefully chose a care home within a short distance of the village that Stanley had lived in for most of his life, so that his wife and family could visit on a daily basis.
+Ella carefully chose a care home within a short distance of the village in South East England that Stanley had lived in for most of his life, so that his wife and family could visit on a daily basis.

 When he moved in to the care home, Stanley had assessable assets above £23,250, which meant he was above the social care threshold for self funding care fees.
 When his savings fell below the £23,250 limit, Ella asked Social Services for financial support to pay the care home fees.
 Social Services told Ella that Stanley would have to move to a cheaper care home, because the home that Stanley lived in cost more than the “Local Authority usual rate” for care homes.
 Alternatively, the family would have to pay an expensive top-up, which they could not afford to do.
 Social Services argued that under the Mental Capacity Act 2005, it was in Stanley’s best interests to be moved to the cheaper care home.